Financial Aid & Scholarships

 To be considered for financial aid, a student must also:

-• Be enrolled in at least half-time (undergraduate students: six credit hours; graduate students: three credit hours) for each semester the student wishes to be considered for financial aid
+- Be enrolled in at least half-time (undergraduate students: six credit hours; graduate students: three credit hours) for each semester the student wishes to be eligible for federal student loans

 Award Notifications

 Students who qualify for financial aid and have successfully completed the financial aid application process may view their award notifications online through MyCC (accessed through the Clarkson College website).
 MyCC access instructions, log-on ID information and instructions on how obtain your password will be sent to the student the first time financial aid is awarded from Clarkson College.
-The student’s financial aid counselor will send the student notifications of subsequent and revised awards.
+The Financial Aid office will send the student notifications to the student's Clarkson College email of subsequent and revised awards.

 MyCC allows the student to view, accept or decline awards and to receive specific information about award offers.
 The student must accept financial aid award offers through MyCC before the aid can be disbursed.
 The student also has the option to decline awards or reduce student loan award offers.